Sudan, South Sudan start first security talks since border clash

 The new, landlocked South inherited most of the old united Sudan's known oil reserves.
 But it shut down production in January to stop Khartoum taking oil for what the latter called unpaid export fees.

-(Additional reporting by Ulf Laessing; Writing by Aaron Maasho and Alexander Dziadosz; Editing by Rosalind Russell)
+(Additional reporting by Ulf Laessing; Writing by Aaron Massho and Alexander Dziadosz; Editing by Alison Williams)